vendia/blog/posts/2021-12-15-schema-evolution.md

 ```
 </details>

 Though the schema is valid - our Uni was successfully created after all - it's lacking something.
 It's missing a **quantity** field to capture the count of each item we have in stock.
-The field isn't available when we try to add a new product via the `add_Product_async` operation.
+The field isn't available when we try to add a new product via the `add_Product` operation.

 <img width="1357" alt="03-add-new-product-with-introspection" src="https://d24nhiikxn5jns.cloudfront.net/optimized/user-images.githubusercontent.com..71095088146020054-6bcd7edb-aaff-4066-9a04-20f831453b7c.png" />